A frank, judgement-free guide for adults (18+) Choosing Your First Dildo Size.

 If any of these apply, start smaller than the recommendations above and consider speaking to a pelvic floor physiotherapist.
 There’s no prize for jumping straight to the big toys.

 Vaginal tissue changes with hormones, childbirth, and age.
-Postpartum bodies often need a gentler reintroduction; menopausal bodies may experience reduced natural lubrication (use plenty of water-based lube, regardless of toy material).
+Postpartum bodies often need a gentler reintroduction.
+Menopausal bodies may experience reduced natural lubrication, so use plenty of water-based lube regardless of toy material.
 A smaller, softer silicone dildo is forgiving across all life stages.
+For related comfort advice, see safe sex toys during pregnancy.

 This gets overlooked: heavier toys (glass, steel) require grip strength and wrist mobility.
 If you have arthritis, RSI, or limited hand function, choose a lightweight silicone toy with a defined handle, or a suction-cup model that doesn’t require gripping at all.